-- EasyFlux DL CR6OP requires the CR6 to have operating system (OS) version 06.08 or newer, the EC100 to have OS version 07.05 or newer.
-If using a CDM-A116, it must have OS 2.10 or newer; if using a VOLT 116, it must have OS 1.0 or newer. - The program applies the most common open-path EC corrections to fluxes.
+- EasyFlux DL CR6OP requires the CR6 to have operating system (OS) version 06.08 or newer, the EC100 to have OS version 07.05 or newer, and the CDM-A116 to have OS 02.10 or newer. - The program applies the most common open-path EC corrections to fluxes.
 However, the user should determine the appropriateness of the corrections for their site. - Campbell Scientific always recommends saving time-series data in the event reprocessing of raw data is warranted.
-Further, the user should determine the quality and fitness of all data for publication, regardless of whether said data were processed by EasyFlux DL CR6OP or another tool. - As EasyFlux DL CR6OP is not encrypted, users have the ability to view and edit the code.
+Further, the user should determine the quality and fitness of all data for publication, regardless of whether said data were processed by EasyFlux DL CR60P or another tool. - As EasyFlux DL CR6OP is not encrypted, users have the ability to view and edit the code.
 However, Campbell Scientific does not guarantee the function of an altered program.